johnwilliamsmithjr/Sampler/README.md

 Rcpp, matrixStats, and others.
 C++ code that implements the process models is compiled here so that it may be called from R.
 R functions that aggregrate the data to call the likelihood function from C++ as well as the latent state updates are also run here.

+Some directories here (Plots, in particular) are antiquated and will be removed in future updates.

+Thank you!
+John